FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 quality monitoring.
 Zones A & B relate to Dublin and Cork respectively and both

 of these areas have permanent air quality monitoring stations.
-Limerick is a Zone--- 9
+Limerick is a Zone
+---
+9

 C (towns with populations greater than 15,000).
 Zone D relates to smaller towns